SNTBonvin/Frockly/README.md

   # Frockly

-Frockly is a visual tool for building Excel formulas using Blockly.
-It helps prevent syntax errors and makes complex formulas easier to understand, especially for beginners and non-programmers.
+  This is a code bundle for Frockly.
+The original project is available at https://www.figma.com/design/TYE90s9CxzTvOmHlgE3rPS/Frockly.

+  ## Running the code

+  Run `npm i` to install the dependencies.

+  Run `npm run dev` to start the development server.